suculent/thinx-device-api/services/worker/README.md

 Builder connects to THiNX automatically using a websocket.
 In some cases, address of the main server should be given.

 ### Security Precautions

 This container is mighty.
 It will perform any shell command submitted, after passing the validation (which is not a measure in open-source code).

 __Be careful and *NEVER EXPOSE THIS CONTAINER's PORT TO PUBLIC*.__ Worker has no authentication, because it is supposed to be placed on internal swarm network and called only from the THiNX Device API.

-Use the worker_secret variable to make sure worker cannot be called by unauthorized actor.
+Use the `WORKER_SECRET` variable on boths sides (API/Worker) to make sure worker or API cannot be called by unauthorized actor.

 ### Supported Environment Variables